Oriental garden lizard: Description

-C. A. L. Guenther mentioned that Mouhot had collected in Siam one of those fine variations of colours, which, however, appear to be infinite.
-It has the usual cross streaks between the eyes and the radiating lines continent of India to China; it is very common in Ceylon, not extending into the temperate zone of the Himalayas.
-Ceylonese specimens are generally somewhat larger; one of them measured 16 inches, the tail taking 11 inches.
-It is found in hedges and trees; it is known in Ceylon under the name of "Bloodsucker", a designation the origin of which cannot be satisfactorily traced; in the opinion of Kelaart, the name was given to it from the occasional reddish hue of the throat and neck.
+Albert Guenther mentioned that Alexandre Henri Mouhot had collected in Siam one of those fine variations of colours, which, however, appear to be infinite.
+It has the usual cross streaks between the eyes and the radiating lines continent of India to China; it is very common in Sri Lanka, not extending into the temperate zone of the Himalayas.
+Sri Lankan specimens are generally somewhat larger; one of them measured 16 inches, the tail taking 11 inches.
+It is found in hedges and trees; it is known in Sri Lanka under the name of "Bloodsucker", a designation the origin of which cannot be satisfactorily traced; in the opinion of Kelaart, the name was given to it from the occasional reddish hue of the throat and neck.
 "Roktochosha (রক্তচোষা)" is also a local name in the Bengali language, which also translates to "bloodsucker".

 The female lays from five to sixteen soft oval eggs, about 5/8 of an inch long, in hollows of trees, or in holes in the soil which they have burrowed, afterward covering them up.
 The young appear in about eight or nine weeks.
-In a hot sunny day a solitary Bloodsucker may be seen on a twig or on a wall, basking in the sun, with mouth wide open.
+In a hot sunny day a solitary bloodsucker may be seen on a twig or on a wall, basking in the sun, with mouth wide open.
 After a shower of rain numbers of them are seen to come down on the ground and pick up the larva and small insects which fall from the trees during the showers.
 Changeable lizards escape danger by darting to the nearest tree.
 If the predator comes even closer, they will scale to the side of the tree facing away from the predator and very swiftly dart up the tree.
-The predator looks behind the tree only to see that the lizard is up in the branches.

-During the breeding season, the male's head and shoulders turns bright orange to crimson and his throat black.
+The predator looks behind the tree only to see that the lizard is up in the branches.During the breeding season, the male's head and shoulders turns bright orange to crimson and his throat black.
 Males also turn red-headed after a successful battle with rivals.
 Both males and females have a crest from the head to nearly the tail, hence their other common name, "crested tree lizard".

 Unlike some other lizards, they do not drop their tails (autotomy), and their tails can be very long, stiff and pointy.
 Like other reptiles, they shed their skins.
 Like chameleons, changeable lizards can move each of their eyes in different directions.